colouring-cities/colouring-cities.github.io/index.markdown

 ***

 ## **Academic networks and hubs**
-As the number of countries involved in the CCRP expands, Global Region Hubs will be set-up to bring together and support discussion between academic institutions testing Colouring Cities platforms, and to help to encourage and track use of CCRP data in socio-economic and environmental research.
+As the number of countries involved in the CCRP expands, self-managing Global Region Hubs will be set-up and co-ordinated by interested academic partners/academic consortia in order to maximise help-in-kind support for participarting instiutions at global region level, and to help to encourage and track use of CCRP data in diverse areas of socio-economic and environmental research.
 Three hubs, operating within similar time zones, are proposed:
 * North, Central & South America
 * Europe & the Middle East
 * Asia & Australasia